rdfostrich/article-jws2018-ostrich/content/ingestion.md

 Before we discuss the actual batch ingestion algorithm, we first introduce an in-memory changeset merging algorithm, which is required for the batch ingestion.
-[](#algorithm-ingestion-batch-merge) shows the pseudocode of an algorithm for merging a changeset into another changeset, and returning the resulting merged changeset.
+[](#algorithm-ingestion-batch-merge) contains the pseudocode of this algorithm.
 First, all contents of the original changeset are copied into the new changeset (line 3).
 After that, we iterate over all triples of the second changeset (line 4).
 If the changeset already contained the given triple (line 5), the local change flag is negated.
-Otherwise, the triple is added to the new changeset, and the local change flag is set to `false` (line 8-10).
+Otherwise, the triple is added to the new changeset, and the local change flag is set to `false` (line 9,10).
 Finally, in both cases the addition flag of the triple in the new changeset is copied from the second changeset (line 12).

 <figure id="algorithm-ingestion-batch-merge" class="algorithm numbered">